What does “takusan” mean in Japanese?

 - wo – を : a case particle used to make the object word in a sentence.
 In the example, this is used after “okane” to make the object in the sentence.

 - tsukau – 使う (つかう) : a verb meaning ‘to use’ in Japanese.
-In the example, this works together with “okane” to mean ‘to spend money’.
+In the example, this works together with “okane” to mean ‘to spend money’ in Japanese.

 This is a typical usage of “takusan”.
-In the example, it is used before the noun “okane” to describe its large amount.
-So, its usage is very similar to that of the English adverb of degree, “much”.
+In this example, it works in front of the noun “okane” to describe its large amount.
+So, its usage is very similar to that of “much” in English.

 As I explained above, “takusan” basically means ‘many’, ‘much’, or such in Japanese.
-When it is used especially with a negative nuance, however, it can also mean ‘enough’, ‘sufficient’, ‘no more’, or such.
+When it is used with a negative nuance, however, it can also mean ‘enough’, ‘sufficient’, ‘no more’, or such in Japanese.
 Let me explain this usage through the example sentence below.

 No more excuses!